Clear House Accountants Clear House Accountants

 What do you need to know about Reserve or Sinking Funds?

-It is normal to observe that most of the landlords might insist on their leaseholders to pay money in advance towards a reserve fund.
+It is normal to observe that most landlords might insist that their leaseholders pay money in advance towards a reserve fund.
 This tactic is to create single or multiple reserves or sinking funds.
-These funds are collected to ensure that the costs of irregular and high maintenance work can be met easily.
-For instance external decorations or structural repairing of the building.
+These funds are collected to ensure that the costs of irregular and high-maintenance work can be met easily.
+For instance, external decorations or structural repair of the building.

 Why Reserve or Sinking Funds are maintained?